Hamas leader issues direct plea to Trump to seize 'historic opportunity'

 Doha, Qatar (CNN)The leader of the Palestinian militant group Hamas has told CNN that US President Donald Trump has an "historic opportunity" to find an "equitable solution" for the Palestinian people.

-In an exclusive interview in Doha, Khaled Meshaal told CNN's Nic Robertson the Trump administration has a "greater threshold for boldness" than its predecessors.
+In an interview in Doha, Khaled Meshaal told CNN's Nic Robertson the Trump administration has a "greater threshold for boldness" than its predecessors.

 "This is a historic opportunity to pressure Israel.. to find an equitable solution for the Palestinian people," he said.
 "And it will be to the credit of the civilized world and the American administration to stop the darkness that we have been suffering from for many years."